Pride of ownership, the passion to share knowledge, and the promise of a fascinating future

 In recent years we’ve invested more than $240 million in campus improvements, including our newest building, Leahy Hall, a $47.5 million state-of-the-art facility, which opened in fall 2015.
 Pilarz and Montrone Halls, which house nearly 400 upperclass students and a fitness center, opened in 2011.
 The Loyola Science Center was completed in 2012.

 You can participate in dozens of social, academic, religious, service, and honorary organizations and activities.
 We also have a vibrant cultural life that elevates, inspires, stimulates, and refines our students and the University community.
 Perform with the University Players or the University Band, Singers, and String Orchestra.
 Enjoy exhibits and related lectures at the Hope Horn Gallery.
 Each year distinguished lecture series bring world-renowned speakers to campus in such areas as business, medicine, literature, ethics, and religion.

 More than 1,500 students participate each year in leagues, weekend special events, and tournaments through the Department of Intramurals and Recreational Sports.
 Leagues include basketball, flag football, racquetball, soccer, tennis, Ultimate Frisbee, and volleyball.

 Men’s NCAA Division III teams include baseball, basketball, cross-country, golf, lacrosse, soccer, swimming & diving, tennis, and wrestling.
 Women’s Division III teams compete in basketball, cross-country, field hockey, lacrosse, soccer, softball, swimming & diving, tennis, and volleyball.

-A member of the Landmark Conference since 2007, the University’s athletic teams have won 20 conference championships during that span, including five in men’s basketball, four in women’s soccer, and three each in women’s tennis and women’s swimming & diving.
+A member of the Landmark Conference since 2007, the University’s athletic teams have won 23 conference championships during that span, including six in men’s basketball, four each in women’s soccer and women’s basketball, and three each in women’s tennis and women’s swimming & diving.